All inmate healthcare and sex offender treatment programming are provided by Wellpath, the contracted healthcare provider for the department.

 Doctors and nurses regularly distribute medication to inmates as prescribed.

-If an inmate needs help with everyday self-care, we may house them in an Activities for Daily Living unit at one of our facilities.
+If an inmate needs help with everyday self-care, we may house them in an Assisted Daily Living unit at one of our facilities.

 We have emergency medical and mental health services available to all inmates as needed, 24 hours per day, 7 days per week.
 An inmate can request emergency medical or mental health services through a staff member.